 The largest bird sanctuary in Southeast Asia is well-known for its collection of 8,000 birds from more than 600 species, its conservation and breeding programmes, as well as its fascinating walk-in, free-flight aviaries.
 The Bird Park also features the world’s tallest constructed waterfall, one of the world’s largest collections of hornbills and a delightful restaurant situated next to a lake teeming with flamingos.

-Set 200 metres atop Marina Bay Sands Skypark, Ku De Ta offers striking views of the Singapore skyline.
-The stunning rooftop setting creates the perfect atmosphere in which to enjoy the modern Asian dishes prepared by award winning chefs.
+Set 57-storeys atop Marina Bay Sands Skypark, CÉ LA VI Restaurant and SkyBar offers striking views of the Singapore skyline.
+The stunning rooftop setting creates the perfect atmosphere in to enjoy modern Asian cuisine and signature cocktails while drinking in views of the city skyline.

 Labrador Nature Reserve